 2. Beretta Cx4 Storm

 The Storm was developed with Beretta’s other offerings in mind, so it can take the same magazines as many of their pistols.
 Beretta also designed it with customization in mind.
 It has a picatinny rail that can extend under the barrel, and another that runs along the side.
 The stock’s length is adjustable, both for easier storage and for improved ergonomics.
 Most of the components are also ambidextrous.
-All of those features make it a great, customizable workhorse for experienced shooters, but the Storm doesn’t have much to offer to novices that they can’t get from a cheaper weapon.
+All of those features make it a great, customizable workhorse for experienced shooters.
+The Storm doesn’t have much to offer to novices, which they can’t get from a cheaper weapon.

 1. Aero Survival Rifle

-Picking the best 9mm carbine relies on so many variables that it’s impossible to get all the good options in a single list.
-Feel free to leave a comment to help your fellow shooters if you have some experience with a carbine that we didn’t consider, or if you have something that you want to add about one that we did.
+Picking the best one relies on many variables that it’s impossible to get all the good options in a single list.
+Feel free to leave a comment to help your fellow shooters if you have some experience with a carbine that we didn’t consider.
+Also, if you have something that you want to add about one that we did.
 After all, there’s no such thing as too much information when you’re making an important choice.
 If you’re looking for the same caliber but a more compact weapon, here are the best subcompact 9mm guns.

 What’s the Difference Between a Carbine and 9mm Pistol?